stackhpc/terraform-aufn/README.md

 # Wrapping up

-Join the discussion at `#openstack-kayobe` channel on IRC.
+Join the discussion at `#openstack-kolla` channel on IRC.